Architecture: History & Theory 2 (11022.1)

 Required texts

-Additionally, students could use the below-listed books as primary sources for lecture/weekly themes:
+Additionally, students can use the following books as primary sources for lectures, weekly themes, and assignments:

 Kenneth Frampton - Modern Architecture: Critical History - Link